 John M. Franklin of Burnet County is a program manager for Celestica Aerospace Technologies, a defense contractor.
 He is a University of Texas graduate and former mayor of Pflugerville.
 He was appointed in March 2011 by then-Gov. Rick Perry for a term that expired Feb.
 1, 2017.
-Franklin continues to serve until the governor either appoints his successor or reappoints Franklin for a new six-year term.
+Franklin continues to serve until Director Yeary takes her oath of office.

 Raymond A. "Ray" Gill Jr.

 Raymond A. "Ray" Gill Jr. of Horseshoe Bay is an architect and realtor and owner of R. Gill and Associates, an architectural firm.
 He has provided architectural design services for a variety of projects that include schools and city and county facilities, as well as banks, office and medical buildings, car dealerships, resorts, and golf-related facilities.
 Gill is a member of the National Council of Architectural Registration Boards, the National Association of Realtors and National Homebuilders Association.
 He has served as president of the Chandler Creek Municipal Utility District, a director at MBank, chairman of the Round Rock Chamber of Commerce, chairman of the Round Rock Economic Development Committee, and on the Texas Board of Architectural Examiners and the City of Round Rock Historic Commission.
 Gill also was chairman of the Architectural Registration Exam Committee, and he has received awards and honors from the Austin Associated General Contractors, Central Texas Masonry Contractors Association and the school board of the Irving, Texas, Independent School District.
 He is a graduate of The University of Texas at Austin.
-Then-Gov. Rick Perry appointed him to the LCRA Board in 2011 for a term that expired Feb.
-1, 2017.
-Gill continues to serve until the governor either appoints his successor or reappoints Gill for a new six-year term.
+Then-Gov. Rick Perry appointed him to the LCRA Board in 2011, and Gov. Greg Abbott reappointed him in 2018 for a term that expires Feb.
+1, 2023.

 Charles B. "Bart" Johnson